-- The bank knows the third party's identity, unless the account holder has a professional record-keeping system in place, in which case it will be sufficient for the bank to know that one or more third parties are involved. - DNB can establish the third party's identity and the level of the third party's claim on the basis of the information that was available before the date of insolvency.
+- The account holder holds a deposit for the third party's benefit pursuant to statutory or contractual provisions that already existed before the date of insolvency and which apply to the relationship between the account holder and that third party; - The bank knows the third party's identity, unless the account holder has a professional record-keeping system in place, in which case it will be sufficient for the bank to know that one or more third parties are involved. - DNB can establish the third party's identity and the level of the third party's claim on the basis of the information that was available before the date of insolvency.

 The Policy Rule on the Scope and Execution of the Deposit Guarantee Scheme provides a definition of a "professional record-keeping system".
-The Policy Rule also covers how to apply the third-party policy to groups without legal personality.

 If the monies in the escrow accounts are administrated using a professional record-keeping system, DNB will make enquiries of the system's administrator.
-These accounts must be included in the SCV file as escrow accounts held for "customers" (value: "CLIENT").
+These accounts must be included in the SCV file as escrow accounts held for "customers" (value: "third_party_account").
 Examples include escrow accounts administrated by notaries or court bailiffs.